Thomas à Kempis: Imitatio Christi.

 Add: Johannes Gerson: De meditatione cordis.

-William Euing (1788-1874), insurance broker, Glasgow: purchased from Stark 2 July 1868 according to Euing’s pencil acquisition note with price code on free front endpaper “2 7 68 Stark ab/f ” together with his inventory number “No 3739”; source confirmed in Euing’s acquisitions inventory (University of Glasgow Library, MS Euing 49).
+William Euing (1788-1874), insurance broker, Glasgow: purchased from Asher 3 July 1868 according to Euing’s pencil acquisition note with price code on front free endpaper “3 7 68 Asher be/-”; on π1r Euing’s pencil inventory number “No 3733” next to which Euing has written “2 copies” - Euing’s acquisitions inventory (University of Glasgow Library, MS Euing 49) has two copies recorded at 3733, this copy purchased from Asher and a second copy purchased from the bookseller, John Mozley Stark (the latter copy is no longer in the Euing collection).

 University of Glasgow: Euing bequest, 1874.